Canon M vs T5i

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M and Canon EOS Rebel T5i and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the Canon M and the T5i have been discontinued, but can regularly be found used on eBay.
+Both the Canon M and the T5i have been discontinued, but can regularly be found used on ebay.
 The Canon M was replaced by the Canon EOS M3, while the T5i was followed by the Canon T6i.
-Further information on the two cameras, as well as related accessories, can be found on the Canon website.
+Further information on the features and operation of the Canon M and T5i can be found, respectively, in the Canon M Manual (free pdf) or the online Canon T5i Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon M and the Canon T5i?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS M: